Hawk-Center/hawk-backtester/BACKTESTER.md

 Each simulation step returns a `BacktestResult` that encapsulates:

-- `timestamp`: The market data snapshot's date and time.
+- `timestamp`: The market data snapshot's date.
 - `portfolio_value`: The combined total of cash and updated asset positions.
 - `daily_return`: The computed daily performance, expressed as a decimal (e.g., 0.01 for a +1% return).